darkolau/AZ-104-MicrosoftAzureAdministrator/readme.md

 ## Security Issue - April 2023

 Effective immediately, the Admin password will be removed from the JSON template parameter files.
 This means students will have to provide a password when the template is deployed.
 This effects Labs 4, 5, 6, 7, 10 and 11.
-The lab instructions will be changed to reflect this change.
+The lab  will be changed to reflect this change.

 ## What are we doing?